digitaldesert/vapour/README.md

 they are also responsible for servers and deployments to a more prominent degree than the frontend developers.

 ### Frontend is our focus
-While most backend developers can tinker and can navigate around frontend centric frameworks, they have leverage already couple programming frameworks that are already coupled with a frontend stack, so they can focus on building services.
+While most backend developers can tinker and can navigate around frontend frameworks, they usually have to leverage already built in frontend stacks that come with their backend framework, so they can focus on building services.
 For the most part this is sufficient, and many successful projects I have seen are married to a robust stack were little no frontend code was ever required.